ONQLin/GNN_755/Readme.md

 ## Milestone 4: APR
 change the FP_TARGET to fit different Routing requirements in 714/870/1G design.
 Area's variation seems quite large after that without manually adjustment on layout.
 Anywany, the APR results are done after simple scripts automatic running.

+## Milestone 5: Post-APR layout
+Just to generate physical layout on Virtuoso.
+Just follow the Readme and go through it.
+However, I met with a undefined package problem which I dont know appropriate or not.

 ### File Org:
 each Milestone's tb and other materials will store at its own folder. ./testbench folder store some DIY files.